 Obviously this doesn't work.
 Does anyone have any ideas?

-it would just render the span around each element.
-The user must also be able to use the plain &
+So if a string like My name is & was passed, it would render My name is <span>&</span>.
+If a special character was listed twice -- like 'I really like &&& it would just render the span around each element.
+The user must also be able to use the plain &.

 I'm trying to write a function that checks a parameter against an array of special HTML entities (like the user entered '&' instead of '&'), and then add a span around those entered entities.